MathiasPBerger/gboml-docs-test/docs/source/commandline.rst

 where :math:`\texttt{<number>}` is an integer, whose default value is 1

-* *output*: the name of the output file can be defined with:
+* *Output*: the name of the output file can be defined with:

 .. code-block:: bash